ror-community/ror-records/README.md

 Last modified dates are updated using a script [update_last_mod.py](https://github.com/ror-community/curation_ops/blob/v2-crosswalk/utilities/update_last_mod/update_last_mod.py) triggered by a Github action [Update last modified date](https://github.com/ror-community/ror-updates/actions/workflows/update_last_mod.yml).
 This action should be run after all other changes to release files are complete.

 1. Go to https://github.com/ror-community/ror-updates/actions/workflows/update_last_mod.yml(Actions > Update last modified date in the ror-updates repository)
-2. Click Run workflow at right, choose the rc-vX.X branch, enter the planned release date in the "Date value to populate last_modified field with (YYYY-MM-DD)" field and click the green Run workflow button.
-If the directory containing the files you'd like to update has a different name from the branch you're working on, enter name of that directory.
+2. Click Run workflow at right and set the following options:
+    - **Use workflow from:** Branch rc-vX.X
+    - **Date value to populate last_modified field with:** Planned release date (YYYY-MM-DD)
+    - **Name of parent directory:** Blank, unless files are located in a directory with a different name from the release branch name

 3. Click the green Run workflow button.
 Success/error status will be shown in Github actions and posted to the #ror-curation-releases Slack channel.

 ## Validate files again in ror-updates
 After all record updates above are complete, record files should be validated again to ensure that the changes applied by the script are still schema-valid.
 During this validation run, relationships and locations should also be validated.

-Follow the steps above to run validation, but make sure to tick the "Check box to validate relationships" checkbox and leave the "Check box to skip Geonames validation" box unchecked.
+Follow the steps above to run validation, but with Geonames and relationship validation:
+    - **Use workflow from:** Branch rc-vX.X
+    - **Schema version:** v2
+    - **Check box to skip Geonames validation:** Unchecked
+    - **Check box to validate relationships:** Checked
+    - **Name of parent directory:** Blank, unless files are located in a directory with a different name from the release branch name

 # Release to Staging